kayakco/puppet-bamboo_agent/README.md

 bamboo_agent
 ============

-A Puppet module for managing Bamboo agents
+A Puppet module for managing Bamboo agents.